robocorp/actions-cookbook/example-curly-json/README.md

 ### Process
 1. **Initiate a Query**: You start a conversation in ChatGPT, expressing your interest in satellite data from Celestrak.
 For example, you might ask, "How many STARLINK satellites are currently active?" and point to the url https://celestrak.org/NORAD/elements/gp.php?GROUP=active&FORMAT=json
 2. **Behind-the-Scenes Action**: CurlGPT, acting as your assistant, uses a pre-formulated cURL command to fetch the latest satellite data from Celestrak's API.
-This process is entirely handled by the tool, so you don't need to worry about the complexities of API calls.
 3. **Data Analysis and Presentation**: Once the data is retrieved, CurlGPT applies a JMESPath query to extract and present the specific information you requested – in this case, the number of active STARLINK satellites.
 4. **Further Exploration**: You can continue the conversation, asking for more details about a specific satellite, such as its orbital parameters or launch date.
 CurlGPT will refine the data search accordingly and provide you with the information in an easy-to-understand format.